EntityEvolution/ev-jobcenter/README.md

 4) Start your server.

 ### Features
-- Automatically find your framework (ESX, VRP, QB)
+- Automatically find your framework (ESX, QB)
 - Easy to create jobs with or without whitelist.
 - Easy to create backgrounds.
 - Rules page.